What's My Age Again?: Composition

 "What's My Age Again?" is credited to Tom DeLonge and Mark Hoppus.
-Though Barker helped write the songs on Enema of the State, only Hoppus and DeLonge received songwriting credits, as Barker was technically a hired musician, not official band member.
+Though Barker helped write the songs on Enema of the State, only Hoppus and DeLonge received songwriting credits, as Barker was technically a hired musician, not an official band member.
 The song is two minutes and twenty-eight seconds long.
 The song is composed in the key of G-flat major and is set in time signature of common time with a driving tempo of 158 beats per minute.
 Hoppus' vocal range spans from Db3 to Gb4.
 It follows a I–V–vi–IV chord progression, common across several genres of music.
 The band utilize the progression in numerous other singles; music educator and author Dan Bennett claims the progression is sometimes called the "pop-punk progression" because of its frequent use in the genre.
 The song is incredibly brief compared to most singles; within one minute, nearly two full verses and a chorus have been completed, and it in total runs two minutes and twenty-six seconds.

+Instrumentation

-The song opens with a catchy, arpeggiated guitar part, following the song's chords in playing the root of each chord.
+The song opens with an arpeggiated guitar hook, following the song's chord progression in playing the root notes of each chord.
 The part has been considered tricky to perform; given its quick, articulated nature, it can be difficult to skip over the strings properly.
-Hoppus's bass line, which has been compared to the Pixies' song "Debaser", situates on the root notes of each chord.
-The song's first verse detail an intimate relationship gone awry.
+Hoppus's bass line, which has been compared to the Pixies' song "Debaser", also situates on the roots of each chord.
+The song utilizes power chords in its chorus, and substitutes the arpeggiated intro for palm-muted power chords in the succeeding verse.

+Lyrics

+The song's first verse details an intimate relationship gone awry.
 Hoppus sings of wearing cologne in hopes to impress a girl on a weekend date.
 Upon returning home, foreplay ensues, during which the protagonist begins watching television.
 This prompts his insulted partner to leave, leading into the song's chorus, in which Hoppus sings that "nobody likes you when you're 23."
 Hoppus was 26 when he wrote the song, and only included the lyric to rhyme.
-The song utilizes power chords in its chorus, and substitutes the arpeggiated intro for palm-muted power chords in the succeeding verse.

 Each chorus is lyrically distinct, which was one of Hoppus's original goals; he felt this approach kept the song interesting and advanced the story in a creative way.
 Hoppus had once read that "the best art is the evolution of familiarity": an artist introduces an idea, a listener connects with it, and the artist slightly alters the original idea to retain a familiar feeling.